Juan-Nathan/waze-churn-prediction/README.md

 # 🚗 User Churn Prediction from Waze App Usage Data

-This project uses data analytics and machine learning in Python to predict monthly user churn in the Waze application.
+This project applies advanced data analytics in Python to predict monthly **user churn** in the Waze application, using a synthetic dataset designed to simulate real-world application usage.
+Churn measures the number of users who either uninstalled or stopped using the Waze app.

 By analyzing app-usage patterns, the model identifies which users are most likely to leave, why they churn, and when churn is most likely to occur.

 These insights help Waze proactively engage at-risk users, optimize retention strategies, and make data-driven decisions to improve user experience and business growth.
-The project is based on a synthetic dataset created to simulate real-world application usage.

 ## Dataset